byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 To remove the previous build results so you can force a re-run you can type `make clean` and this will remove the compilation results.
 Then, a subsequent `make` will do a full re-run from scratch.

 ## Documenting the Results of Your Tests
 1. Regardless of whether the compilation gave errors, we want you to capture the output of the compilation using `make >& compile.log`.
-Do this in the project directory.
 You should do a `make clean` first to remove the previous results so when you re-run using `make >& compile.log` it will do the full compile process.
+Otherwise, you will simply get a message that everything was up to date - not very useful.
-2. Next, create a file in your project directory called `README.md`.
+2. After you have captured a `compile.log` file, next create a file in your project directory called `README.md`.
+This is where you will report your design's success or failure.
 3. If the bitstream worked on the board, your README.md file contents can be simple - just say that it compiled without errors and that the bitstream worked.
 4. If the compilation gave an error, say so.
-Then, pull the compilation error messages out of the compile.log file you just created and included them in the README.md file.
-You can put verbatim text (like what you copy from the log) into the README.md file by placing three backquote characters on a line (the backquote is the on the same key as the tilde).
-Then paste what you copied from log file into the README.md.
-Then, put three backquote characters on a line.
+Then, pull the compilation error messages out of the `compile.log` file you just created and included them in the `README.md` file.
+By th way, you can put verbatim text (like what you copy from the log) into the `README.md` file by placing three backquote characters on a line (the backquote is the on the same key as the tilde).
+Then paste what you copied from log file into the `README.md`.
+Then, put three backquote characters on a line to close the block.
 That is a "code verbatim" block in markdown.
 (It is how all the code sample sections have been created in these instructions).
-5. Finally, save the README.md.
+5. Finally, save the `README.md`.

 ## Pushing Your Results Back Up to Github
 1. Now, you need to tell git that you have a new directory of files that should be a part of the repository.
-So, type: `git add .`.
+So, type: `git add ~/220-myusername/Labs/Lab4`, filling in the real directory name.
 This will tell git that you want this directory's contents to be a part of the repository.
 2. Next, formally commit those files to git by typing: `git commit -am "Put a message here telling what you did for this commit"`.
 Now, your project files are a part of git.
-3. Next, add a tag to this version of the files by typing: `git tag Lab3` (or whatever this lab is called).
-This will tell the TA that this is your final submission.
+The message you include can be as simple as "Committing files for my Lab4" or "Re-committing files for my Lab4 because I did it wrong first try".
-4. Finally, push these new files up to Github by typing: `git push`.
+3. Finally, push these new files up to Github by typing: `git push`.

-At this point this lab and its results are now up on the web at your Github page.
+At this point your lab and results are now up on the web at your Github page.
 To be sure, go there in a web browser (you need to go clear back to where you created your repo to get the address).
 Click around and look at things.
 If you click a directory such as `Lab3`, your README.md file contents will be the documentation that shows in the web browser.
 Pretty slick.

-As you look around, if you find that something is not right, you can always repeat the steps above (re-run, edit your README.md file, re-commit, re-tag, re-push).
+As you look around, if you find that something is not right, you can always repeat the steps above (re-run, edit your README.md file, re-commit, re-push).
 When you do so and refresh your browser you should see the new contents.

 That is it!
 You have successfully completed one lab.
-Hopefully future ones will go more quickly and you will be able to complete all of them.
+Hopefully future ones will go more quickly and you will be able to complete all of them in short order.

 # An Alternate Way To Program Your Board
 Using Vivado's hardware manager works (and is familiar) and you are free to use it to program the board.
 However, a program called `openocd` is installed on the lab Linux machines which is easier to run (and does NOT require you to open the Vivado GUI).
 You should seriously consider using it instead.